top of page

 Tropical Modernism V&A ticket price

-Tickets to see the Tropical Modernism exhibition are on sale right now.
+The V&A's Tropical Modernism exhibition is now open, and tickets can be pre-booked.
 Adult tickets are £14, while under 26s and students will get in for £9.
 V&A Members will have access for free.

-This is the only V&A exhibition of 2024 not to have a sprinkle of celebrity sparkle.
-The other two major shows feature big cultural names, with Elton John’s photo collection going on show in May, and a retrospective of the career of supermodel Naomi Campbell opening in June.
+This is the one of the V&A's exhibitions of 2024 not to have a sprinkle of celebrity sparkle.
+Two other major shows actually feature big cultural names, with Elton John’s photo collection on show, and a retrospective of the career of supermodel Naomi Campbell is opening in June.

-Tropical Modernism: Architecture and Independence will run at the V&A in London from 2 March until 22 September 2024
+Tropical Modernism: Architecture and Independence runs at the V&A in London until 22 September 2024

 bottom of page